tyc/successfulunittest/manuscript/Let_Get_Testing.md

 | `PWM_CH_MAX + 1`   | `don't care`           | `FALSE`      |
 | `don't care`       | `FALSE`                | `FALSE`      |

 When the return value from `init_pwm()` is a FALSE, the output from `init_pwm_if()` is always a FALSE.
-It does not matter what value is passed into `init_pwm_if()`, this is indicated as a `don't care`.
+It does not matter what value is passed into `init_pwm_if()`, this type of inputs is indicated as a `don't care`.

 The requirement for `init_pwm_if()` is that it is must only be initialised once before it it is de-initialised.
 Further initialisation is forbidden.
-In a real world example, if the PWM is initialsed when it is operating, it could cause serious damage if it was controlling machinery.
-So it is critical if there is a catch in the code for this scenario.
+In a real world example, if the PWM is initialised when it is operating, it could cause serious damage if it was controlling machinery.
+So it is critical that there is a catch in the code for this scenario.
 Internal of `init_pwm_if()` is a flag that indicates if initialisation had occurred.
 If it is TRUE when initialisation is called, `init_pwm_if()` will return a FALSE.

-The truth table now becomes
+The truth table must be extended to become

 | input1             | input2                 | input3             | output       |
 | `channel`          | return from init_pwm() | flag for reinit    | `bool_t`     |